suchislif3/gamories/README.md

 - light and dark mode

-## what was new to me / what I learned in this project?
+## what was new to me / what I learned in this project
 - MongoDB
 - Redux
 - Material UI